lasergoat/homepress/README.md

 <h4>Have Node/NPM, Virtual Box and Vagrant</h4>

+* Be on OSX or Linux (until someone does a PR for Windows)
 * [Node.js](https://nodejs.org/en/)
 * [Virtual Box](https://www.virtualbox.org/wiki/Downloads)
 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * [Have an ssh key](https://help.github.com/articles/generating-ssh-keys/) in your `~/.ssh/` directory

+If you already have node, [update it](http://davidwalsh.name/upgrade-nodejs):

+    sudo npm cache clean -f
+    sudo npm install -g n
+    sudo n stable

 <h4>Also Have Composer</h4>